SujalThapaK/aigeeks_osint/README.md

 - Job state is kept in-memory, so restarting the server resets active jobs.
 - Open `index.html` in your browser or serve it from a local static server to use the frontend.

+## Bonus
+- The osint_engine.py has been designed in a highly modular manner, such that adding or removing scrapers is easy.
+- Simple filtering functions have been put in place to ignore false positives or low-confidence results within osint_engine.py
+(ex. <i>def _filter_empty_profile_discoveries</i> and <i>flag_false_positives</i>).